telerik/xaml-docs/controls/radsyntaxeditor/features/margins.md

     this.syntaxEditor.Margins.ScrollableLeft.Insert(0, this.bookmarksMargin);
 {{endregion}}

-**Figure 2** shows the final result after some breakpoints have been added.
+**Figure 2** shows the final result after some bookmarks have been added.

 #### __Figure 2: The bookmarks margin__
 ![The bookmarks margin](images/syntaxeditor-margins-2.png)